top of page

 Undergraduate Students

-We are recruiting research assistants (RAs) for Summer and Fall 2024!
+We are NOT recruiting research assistants (RAs) at this time (our lab is currently full for Fall 2024).

 As part of the PEAR lab, undergraduate students will learn about eating and co-morbid disorders and gain first-hand research experience.
 Students can participate through the Psychology Honours Program, the Work Study Program, or as a volunteer research assistant.